From mastepanoski-claude-skills

 Based on Don Norman's "The Design of Everyday Things" (Revised Edition) Principles: Discoverability, Affordance, Signifiers, Feedback, Mapping, Constraints, Conceptual Models

-Adapted for digital interface evaluation in alignment with modern UX standards (2026).
+Adapted for digital interface evaluation using contemporary UX practice.

 1.0 - Initial release